 $ sudo yum install zlib-devel

-Once you have passed the above line, the corresponding package manager will install the library. and your problem will be resolved.
+Once you have passed the above line, the corresponding package manager will install the library, and your problem should be resolved.

-You can verify the installation by running a command which shows you the error or else pass the installation command to show zlib1g-dev version in Linux or ubuntu:
+You can verify the installation by running a command that shows you the error, or else pass the installation command to show the zlib1g-dev version in your Linux or Ubuntu syste,:

 Zlib dependencies version check

 That’s all to resolve zipimport.ZipImportError: can’t decompress data; zlib not available.
-In case you need some assistance from my end, feel free to comment down.
+In case you need some assistance from my end, feel free to comment below.